Tbrennan6/IcelandicNow/articles/2025-6-17_how-do-you-order-food-in-icelandic.md

 Example 2: Get ég fengið lítinn/stóran **skammt af** frönskum? - (Can I get a small/large **order of** fries?)

 ## Side dishes
 To add a **side dish** to your food order, you use the word *með* with the dative case.
-Additionally, you coudl use a simple *og* to connect multiple items.
+Additionally, you could use a simple *og* to connect multiple items.

 Example 1: Get ég fengið steik **með körtuflum**? - (Can I get a steak **with potatoes**?)\
 Example 2: Get ég fengið ostborgara **með litlum skammti** af frönskum? - (Can I get a cheeseburger **with a small order** of fries?)\
 Example 3: Get ég fengið pönnukukur **og kaffi?** - (Can I get pancakes **and a coffee?**)

 ## Ingredients
 Not to be confused with a side dish, some dishes or foods can be **specified by their ingredients**.
-This can become important if the restaurant offers multiple ways of preparing a dish or if you are making a modification.
+This can be important if the restaurant offers multiple ways to prepare a dish or if you are making a modification.
 This is done with *með* and the dative case too.

 Example 1: Get ég fengið vatnsglas **með sítrónu**? - (Can I get a glass of water **with lemon**?)\
 Example 2: Get ég fengið lasanjað **með rjómaosti**? - (Can I get the lasagne **with cream cheese**?)\